ryw90/ryanywang/build_site/pages/projects.md

 **Ongoing**

-* Ballr: An engine for analyzing NBA data.
+* [ballr](http://rywang.pythonanywhere.com/): An engine for compiling, analyzing, and visualizing NBA data.
+Data for '08-'09 through '12-'13 seasons are on [Dropbox](https://www.dropbox.com/sh/n5v0lejejxay9et/4xKZi_tFtU).

-* bbscraper: A set of functions for scraping basketball data.
-Code is still under construction.
-NBA data for '08-'09 through '12-'13 seasons is on [Dropbox](https://www.dropbox.com/sh/n5v0lejejxay9et/4xKZi_tFtU).
+* tgg-factor: A text mining system that scores job applicants for how well they will fit a firm's culture.

 ** Fun **